Incentives available for commercial solar in 2014 can cover up to 65% of system costs, reducing the payback period to as low as 4 years.

 The federal solar income tax credit is 30% of the total system cost.
-There is no cap and it can be carried forward if needed.
+There is no cap and it can be carried forward 20 years and back one year, if needed.
 Set to drop to 10% for systems installed after December 31, 2016.

 Details found here: DSIRE.org Federal ITC

 State Tax Credit

 The Arizona state tax credit is 10% of the system cost and is capped at $25,000 per location, $50,000 per business.
 There is a $1,000,000 pool of funds available first-come-first-serve each year for systems placed in service that year only.
 Systems installed earlier in the year have a greater chance of being awarded funds.
 Can be carried forward 5 years.
 Expires Dec 31, 2018.
 Note: There is a 1% charge for obtaining the necessary certification letter from the Arizona Commerce Authority for the credit.

 Arizona state law dictates that your property taxes will not increase as a result of installing a photovoltaic system.

 Solar installations can be depreciated in five years under MACRS rules.
 The tax basis for depreciation is effectively equal to the total system cost less 50% of state and federal tax credits and is valued at approximately 25% of the system cost.